sisihagen/website/content/en/blog/2019/china-the-next-enemy-image.md

 {{< youtube "3wgAFHxB3-Y" >}}

 The United States, for example, repeatedly demonstratively send warships through the streets of Taiwan and justify this with the freedom of shipping.
 There is no understanding of China's indignation in the Western media.
-The last such case, at the end of July wrote the "time“:
+The last such case, at the end of July wrote the "time":

 > The US has sent a warship to the road of Taiwan.
 "Transit through Taiwan street shows the United States's commitment to a free and open IndoPacific," said a spokesman for the seventh fleet of the U.S. Navy in Washington.
-"The U.S. Navy will continue to fly, sail and operate wherever international law permits.“
+"The U.S. Navy will continue to fly, sail and operate wherever international law permits."

 But does the West Stand Up for free shipping when it happens at its own doorstep?